wimvanderbauwhede/RefactorF4Acc/TyTraCLTransformations/MemoryReduction/memory-reduction-TyTraCL-REMAINING-ISSUES.md

 ## 2021-06-14

-Lots of issues have cropped up with Autoparallel-Fortran, all related to wrong handling of parameters in stencils.
+* Lots of issues have cropped up with Autoparallel-Fortran, all related to wrong handling of parameters in stencils.
+* Also I should now get rid of the Dimension(1) :: *_ptr approach, it is obsolete.

 I guess I should run a constant folding step first before running that compiler.

 The inliner is still buggy too: